-Add-Ins have several advantages over stand-alone automation clients:
+Add-Ins are ActiveX COM objects that expose public Dispatch methods.
+They have several advantages over stand-alone automation clients:

-- When creating your Add-In, you do not have to subscribe to a type-library (Add-Ins created before 2004 are no longer supported - if an Add-In subscribes to the Addn_Tmpl.tlb interface (2003 style), it fails on load; in this event, contact the vendor or author of the Add-In and request an upgrade)
+From Enterprise Architect release 7.0, Add-Ins created before 2004 are no longer supported.
+If an Add-In subscribes to the Addn_Tmpl.tlb interface (2003 style), it fails on load.
+In this event, contact the vendor or author of the Add-In and request an upgrade.

 |•||Add-Ins do not have to implement methods that they never use|

 |•||Add-Ins prompt users via context menus in the tree view and the diagram|

 |•||Menu check and disable states can be controlled by the Add-In|

 Add-Ins enhance the existing functionality of Enterprise Architect through a variety of mechanisms such as Scripts, UML Profiles and the Automation Interface.
 Once an Add-In is registered, it can be managed using the Add-In Manager.

 Create and Use Add-Ins:

 This topic covers the following information on Add-Ins: